-5.2.
 Study 2: Decoding and analysing type consistency

-A total of nine Design undergraduate students (N=5) and graduates (N=4) participated in this study as independent coders (IC).
-All of them were recruited at the University of West London, in London: undergraduate students were at their final year of studies of BA Graphic Design; graduate students were enrolled at postgraduate programmes, all of them were cumulatively working in branding/design agencies, and had already completed their undergraduate studies in Graphic or Communication Design in different geographical contexts: UK, Denmark, Romania and Saudi Arabia universities.
+A total of nine design undergraduate students (n=5) and graduates (n=4) participated in this study as independent coders (IC).
+All of them were recruited at the University of West London: undergraduate students were in their final year of studies of BA Graphic Design; graduate students were enrolled at postgraduate programmes, all of them were cumulatively working in branding/design agencies and had already completed their undergraduate studies in Graphic or Communication Design in different geographical contexts: UK, Denmark, Romania and Saudi Arabia universities.

-To support the participants in the process, a cheat sheet (Figure 6) was prepared and distributed.
+To support the participants in the process, a cheat sheet (Figure 5) was prepared and distributed.
 This instrument was essential for coders who had never had any contact with any of the chosen frameworks to quickly get acquainted with: